RamonTavares/NCTEC17-WDS/README.md

 username
 password
 environment id
-collection id
-discovery_config.json from root level of repository
+discovery_config2.json from the NC TEC repository (not VOC)

 Open a terminal, cd to the root folder for VOC and use the curl command with the above information to upload the new configuration from the downloaded repository.
 Information in {} denotes variables.